Looking for the best drills for jewelry?

 - Battery doesn't hold charge for long

-The whole pack comes with extra 33 pieces for virtually any jewelry-making craft you can think of.
-It is slim, as mentioned, and lightweight (about 0.035 lbs).
+It's slim and lightweight (about 0.035 lbs).
 The pen-like appearance definitely has some kind of edge when it comes to minute finessing.

 It has a wide application and suitable for a variety of jewelry crafts like cutting, grinding, drilling, or engraving of pieces.
 The 6-speed adjustment is the highest so far, and you can bet on a smoother transition between different depths, patterns, and surfaces.